Higher-order Graph Convolutional Network with Flower-Petals Laplacians on Simplicial Complexes: Methodology

 \begin{theorem} SHWL with clique complex lifting is strictly more powerful than Weisfeiler-Lehman (WL) test. \end{theorem}

 The proposed model can be interpreted as a neural version of the SHWL test where colors are replaced by continuous feature vectors.
-Moreover, Theorem \ref{the:SHWL} implies that HiGCN endows with greater potential than vanilla GNNs.
-See Appendix \ref{appendix: expressive_power_analysis} for proof and detailed discussion.
+Hence, Theorem \ref{the:SHWL} implies that HiGCN endows with greater expressive power than vanilla GNNs.
+See Appendix B for proof and detailed discussion.